 - Serving Tray

 Place the steaks on the grill for five minutes on each side.
 Ensure that the fish is cooked in the center by checking it has lost its opaque color and is white throughout.
+Transfer the cooked shark to a serving platter for family and guests to select a steak.

 While the grill is hot, pair the dish with grilled asparagus or baked potatoes.